-Gratitude is pausing to notice and appreciate the things that we often take for granted, like having a place to live, food, clean water, friends, family, even computer access.
-It's taking a moment to reflect on how fortunate we are when something good happens — whether it's a small thing or a big thing.
+Gratitude is when you feel thankful for the good things in your life.
+This could be stuff people often take for granted, like having a place to live, food, clean water, friends, and family.
+Gratitude is taking a moment to reflect on how lucky you are when something good happens, whether it's small or big.

-We can use lots of words to describe feelings of gratitude: We might say we feel thankful, lucky, fortunate, humbled, or blessed.
+You can use lots of words to describe feelings of gratitude: thankful, fortunate, humbled, appreciative, and blessed.

-Gratitude doesn't just feel good.
-Making a habit of gratitude can also be good for us.
-Like other positive emotions, feeling grateful on a regular basis can have a big effect on our lives.
-Brain research shows that positive emotions are good for our bodies, minds, and brains.
+Being grateful feels nice, and making a habit of it is good for you.
+Like other positive emotions, feeling grateful on a regular basis can have a big effect on your life.

-- Positive emotions balance out negative emotions.
-People who often feel grateful and appreciative are happier, less stressed, and less depressed.
-Gratitude is like a U-turn on complaining or thinking about what we don't have.
+- Balance out negative emotions.
+People who often feel grateful are happier, less stressed, and less depressed.
+Rather than focusing on what you don't have, notice what you do have.

-- Gratitude can lead to positive actions.
-When we feel grateful for someone's kindness toward us, we may be more likely to do a kindness in return.
-Your gratitude also can have a positive effect on someone else's actions.
-Thanking people can make it more likely they'll do a kindness again.
+- Lead to caring actions.
+When you’re grateful for someone's kindness, you may be more likely to be nice in return.
+Your gratitude can also have a positive effect on someone else's actions.
+Thanking people can make it more likely they'll do something thoughtful again.

-- Gratitude helps us build better relationships.
-When we feel and express heartfelt gratitude and appreciation to people in our lives, it creates loving bonds, builds trust, and helps you feel closer.
+- Help you build better relationships.
+When you feel and express heartfelt gratitude and respect to people in your life, it creates loving bonds.
+It also builds trust and helps you feel closer.

-When we make it a habit to feel grateful, it makes us more aware of good things as they happen.
+When you make gratitude a habit, you become more aware of good things as they happen.

-You can build a habit of counting blessings just by paying attention each day to things you're glad to have in your life.
+Sometimes feelings of gratitude happen without you expecting them.
+But you can also create them by looking for things you appreciate.
+Each day, pay attention to stuff you're glad to have in your life so it becomes a habit.
 Slow down and notice what's around you.
-For example: "Wow, the sky is beautiful today!
-What an incredible world we live in," or, "There's Sara!
+For example: "Wow, the sunset is beautiful today.
+What an incredible world I live in," or, "There's Sara.
 It was so nice of her to help me yesterday."